alban-read/M1-MICRO-FORTH/README.md

         - ``` : test 100 0 TO LOCALS ; // plain locals access ```
         - ``` : cat-count ( -- n ) [ FLAT ] 6 LOCALS ; // use 6 for cat-count ```
         - ``` : set-cat-count ( n -- ) [ FLAT ] 6 TO LOCALS ; // set cat-count ```
+    - Predefined local accessor words a..h access the same storage
+- Introspection
+    - Running words can look up their own dictionary entry with SELF^
+    - This allows words to look up their own name, data, and code.
 - LOOPS
     - There is a simpler faster definite loop `n TIMESDO word` also available in the interpreter and compiler.
 - DO LOOP